 - ProQuest Obituaries This collection may be used to search obituaries and death notices from prominent newspapers, such as the Atlanta Constitution, the Chicago Tribune, the Los Angeles Times, and the New York Times (dating back to 1851).
 The collection includes both famous and lesser-known individuals and can be searched by name or by keywords appearing in the body of the article.

-- World Vital Records.com is designed for guests who are either just beginning their family research or who after years of work want to discover more of their past.
+- World Vital Records.com This database is designed for guests who are either just beginning their family research or who after years of work want to discover more of their past.
 Search over 5 billion Family History and Genealogy records, and 28 million family trees.
 Access U.S. Federal Census images and indexes from 1790 to 1940, military records, birth, marriage and death records, enhanced Social Security Death Index (SSDI) records, and one million newspaper pages.

 Return to Top

 The following databases require a valid LCPL library card for access.

 The Washington Post One of America's leading newspapers, with national, international, and regional coverage.
 Search full text articles dating back to 1987.
 For older articles, see Historical Newspapers, which offers full page and article images with searchable full text back to the first issue.
 The collection includes digital reproductions providing access to every page from every available issue.